 Cost of a Massachusetts Criminal Lawyer

 How much does a Massachusetts criminal attorney cost?
-Many factors taken into account before a legal fee is quoted including seriousness of the case, the amount of time for preparation, likelihood of trial of trial.
+Many factors taken into account before a legal fee is quoted including the seriousness of the case, the amount of time for preparation, likelihood of trial of trial.
 Attorney Donovan offers a fair and reasonable fee for all of his criminal clients.
 In all criminal cases, Patrick Donovan charges a flat simple fee.
 Once a legal fee has been quoted Attorney Donovan never charges any additional fees.
 Attorney Donovan uses a standard fee agreement created by the Bar Association.
 Attorney Donovan offers flexible payment plans and accepts Visa and Mastercard.

 If you have just been arrested in Massachusetts and need to appear in court tomorrow call Massachusetts Criminal Attorney Patrick Donovan.
 Attorney Donovan’s phones are answered 24 hours a day and Mr. Donovan has one the quickest call back times in the industry.

 In Massachusetts you must appear in court the day after you have been arrested.
 The first time you have to go to court is for an arraignment.
 An arraignment is where you are formally charged with a crime.
 At the arraignment, the prosecutor can ask the judge to set a higher cash bail even if bail was already posted at the police station or jail.
 The prosecutor can also ask the judge to set pre-trial conditions of release like drug and alcohol free with testing, or a stay away order from a person or place.